Lebanese Nigerians: Initial migration

-People from Lebanon first migrated to West Africa in the 19th-century to flee oppression and economic crisis in the Ottoman Empire.
-Reportedly, the first Lebanese immigrant to Nigeria was Elias Khoury who migrated from the Lebanese village of Miziara to Lagos in 1890.
-Later Lebanese migrants often originally intended to reach Brazil or the United States, but many were stranded in West Africa due to financial problems.
-Other Lebanese migrants to West Africa mistakenly believed they had traveled to a vague geographic region called "Amerka" (misspelling of "America"), due to either their lack of education or deception by ship captains.
-Nigeria received a significant amount of Lebanese settlers due to its coastal city of Lagos serving as a major point of transit between Lebanon and the Americas.
-Many of these early Lebanese migrants to Nigeria came from the villages of Miziara and Jwaya.
-The two villages continue to rely on remittances from Lebanese Nigerians into the modern era.
+People from Lebanon first migrated to West Africa in the nineteenth century amid a wave of emigration to flee oppression and economic crisis in the Ottoman Empire.
+Many of these early emigrants were members of impoverished families who often used family savings or borrowed money to fund the voyage in the hope that the emigrating family member would send back remittances.
+Lebanese migrants often originally intended to reach Brazil or the United States, but many ended up in West Africa due to several factors — trips to West Africa were significantly less expensive than transatlantic fares, immigration health requirements for West African ports were less strident than ports in the United States, and no travel documents were required upon arrival in West Africa.
+French shipping lines serving the region were also eager for business and presented West Africa favourably to prospective passengers in Marseille, which served as a transit point for most Lebanese emigrants.
+Some Lebanese migrants to West Africa mistakenly believed they had traveled to a vague geographic region called "Amerka" (misspelling of "America"), due to either misunderstanding or deception by ship captains.
+In particular, Nigeria received a significant amount of Lebanese settlers due to the coastal city of Lagos serving as a major point of transit between Lebanon and the Americas.